laravel/docs/queries.md

                     ->having('account_id', '>', 100)
                     ->get();

-You might use the `havingBetween` method to filter the results within a range:
+You can use the `havingBetween` method to filter the results within a given range:

     $report = DB::table('orders')
                     ->selectRaw('count(id) as number_of_orders, customer_id')